loopDelicious/switch/README.md

 This module implements the [rdk generic API](https://github.com/rdk/generic-api) in a `joyce:kasa:switch` model.

 With this model, you can manage a Kasa smart plug:
-- turn on
+- toggle on
-- turn off
+- toggle off
-- toggle
+- toggle switch

 ## Build and Run